Foreign Function Interface

 console.log(`Result from external addition of 35 and 34: ${result}`);

-Run with --allow-ffi
+Run with --allow-ffi and --unstable flag:

 deno run --allow-ffi --unstable ffi.ts